 The cruise from Hobart, especially for newcomers to Bruny Island, really creates a sense of adventure and reinforces the fact that they’re visiting an island.
 Something that it also provides is an earlier opportunity for everyone in the group to chat and relax in each other’s company.
-When we arrived at the Lodge, we’d established a rapport that wouldn’t have been so developed if we’d driven down in separate vehicles (‘though these would be a great wet weather option).
+When we arrived at the Lodge, we’d established a rapport that wouldn’t have been so developed if we’d driven down in separate vehicles (‘though that would be a great wet weather option).

 The chance to take some photos as soon as we arrived was welcome - definitely by me and seemingly by all.
-Serge appeared concerned that this might have been too soon, but that’s why we were there, and it also took some pressure of the remaining days’ itineraries.

 Our first dinner together just added to the excitement - we realised the food was going to be a highlight too, and it continued to exceed expectations, daily.
 Better still, every meal provided more time to chat, share and learn.
 If we weren’t provided so many regular opportunities to do so, I think we would have missed out on a significant portion of the education we’re returning home with today.
 I honestly believe we learned as much at the dining table as we did in the field.

-The locations you and the team selected were not only visually beautiful, but they’re clearly the results of local knowledge, and I really appreciate that we’ve been trusted with it.
+The locations you and the team selected were not only visually beautiful, but they’re clearly the results of local knowledge, and I really appreciate that we’ve been entrusted with it.
 It feels like we’ve been afforded a rare privilege and are now guardians of an important secret.
 I doubt such feelings could be achieved with larger groups.

 A chance to meet and learn from Luke is something many people will seek and pay for, but there was a seamless collaboration that made our experience as much about Bruny Island as it was about him.
 It seemed like he’s a part of the Bruny Island family, who also happens to be an exceptional photographer.
 Most importantly of all, his talent is balanced with humility.
 The trip would have felt quite different without the latter - less questions would have been asked and answered, and the value we’ve received would be less.
 With thanks to him I’ve learned a great deal, but am also excited to visit years’ worth of previous images with fresh eyes and new skills.

 This has been a first-in-a-lifetime experience for me, and one that’s not only fuelled my passion for photography, but even more so for Bruny Island.
-My first visit was about its landscapes, flora and fauna.
-However my next will be as much about its people.
+My first visit was about its landscapes, flora and fauna; however, my next will be as much about its people.

 Thank you all for a truly special gift."